codenotary/codenotary.io/pages/privacy-statement.md

 Last updated: March 5, 2019

-CodeNotary, Inc. ("us", "we", or "our") uses cookies on the [https://www.vchain.us][1] and [https://codenotary.io][2] websites (the "Service").
+CodeNotary, Inc. ("us", "we", or "our") uses cookies on [https://codenotary.io][1] website (the "Service").
 By using the Service, you consent to the use of cookies.

 Our Cookies Policy explains what cookies are, how we use cookies, how third-parties we may partner with may use cookies on the Service, your choices regarding cookies and further information about cookies.